Is Grinding a Tree Stump Better Than Removing It?

 Resulting Damage To Property

-Therefore, the stump should be removed before its roots can pose any problems for the surrounding area.
+Therefore, the stump should be removed before its roots can pose problems for the surrounding area.

 Problems With Insects And Other Pests